Steve Kiner: College career

 In 1968, he posted 12 tackles and 2 interceptions while playing against the University of Mississippi with a broken wrist.
 His talent made Bear Bryant state, "the best in this league since Lee Roy Jordan played for us".
 In 1969, he was awarded the SEC Defensive Player of the Year award.
 He also was a two-time All-SEC and All-American selection.

-In 1999, he was inducted into the College Football Hall of Fame, the University of Tennessee Athletics Hall of Fame and to the SEC Football Legends.
-In 1998, he was inducted into the Tennessee Sports Hall of Fame.
-In 1990, he was named to the "100 Years of Volunteers" All-time team.
+He was a routine and open user of various recreational drugs throughout his college career, and was described as the "team hippy" for his unkempt appearance when he was drafted by the Cowboys, but stopped using drugs as his NFL career began.

 Professional career

 Dallas Cowboys

-Kiner was selected by the Dallas Cowboys in the third round (73rd overall) of the 1970 NFL Draft.
+Kiner was selected by the Dallas Cowboys in the third round (73rd overall) of the 1970 NFL draft.
 He roomed with Duane Thomas in training camp, and was recognized for his special teams play as a rookie, including Super Bowl V.

 In 1971, he clashed with Tom Landry, after Chuck Howley was convinced to come back from retirement and gave him the position Kiner thought he deserved, forcing the team to trade him to the New England Patriots in exchange for a fourth round draft choice (#90-Robert West) on July 23.